-Errors Loading Kexts (Device Drivers) on macOS High Sierra (10.13)
+Errors Loading Kexts (Device Drivers) on macOS High Sierra (10.13) and higher

 Tunnelblick was not able to load a device driver (kext) that is needed to connect...

 You may have encountered a new security feature in High Sierra and higher which restricts the loading of kexts (system extensions).

 If the following does not help, please see Errors Loading Kexts (Device Drivers).

 In some situations when you try to connect to a VPN, High Sierra and higher blocks Tunnelblick from loading a system extension. macOS pops up a window that looks like this:

 (Tunnelblick's kexts are signed by "Jonathan K. Bullard", so that's what would appear in the blocked-by-red area of the window.)